-BBC One has ordered Mimi And The Mountain Dragon, a twenty-five minute 2D animated adaptation of of Sir Michael Morpurgo’s children’s book.
+BBC One has ordered Mimi And The Mountain Dragon, a twenty-five minute 2D animated adaptation of Sir Michael Morpurgo’s children’s book.
 The one-off will air this Christmas and was commissioned as part of BBC One’s season on literature.

 Mimi And The Mountain Dragon is a story about a village that quakes in fear of the mighty Mountain Dragon.
 One winter, a shy little girl called Mimi finds a tiny baby dragon asleep in her family woodshed.
 Mimi takes the perilous journey through blizzard and darkness to return the baby dragon to her mother who all the villagers fear.